 Step 1.
 Using a clean white paper towel, dish towel, or rag, blot the stain to absorb any remaining liquid or tomato sauce residue.

-Step 2: Mix 1 cup baking soda to 1/2 cup cold water to form a thick paste.
+Step 2: Mix 1 cup baking soda with 1/2 cup cold water to form a thick paste.
 Dab the paste onto the carpet, until the stain is covered.
 You’ll want it to form a thick layer.

 If the stain isn’t fully gone, proceed to step 3.